 2. The University has worldwide accredited courses and gives you the chance to learn new languages

 Many courses at the University of Salford have been awarded accreditations from professional bodies in recognition of the high standard of postgraduate and undergraduate education on offer.
-For example, the MBA at Salford is one of a select group in the UK to have been awarded the AMBA accreditation.
+For example, the Association of Chartered Certified Accountants, the Chartered Institute of Marketing, The Nursing and Midwifery Council and the Royal Institution of Chartered Surveyors (RICS) and many more.

 What’s more, my BA Journalism course is now fully accredited by the Broadcast Journalism Training Council (BJTC), which is backed by major media organisations including the BBC, ITV, ITN, Sky News and Channel 4 News.